Usajid/HMM-based-Text-Prediction-Generation/README.md

-# HMM ML Assignment 2
+# HMM based Text Prediction and Generation

 Dataset used: